microsoft/qsharp/katas/content/single_qubit_gates/amplitude_change/index.md

 **Inputs:**

-1. Angle α, in radians, represented as Double.
+1. Angle $\alpha$, in radians, represented as Double.
 2. A qubit in state $|\psi\rangle = \beta |0\rangle + \gamma |1\rangle$.

 **Goal:** Change the state of the qubit as follows: